uark-backend-class/course-materials/lectures/09-express/homework01.md

 * We have already written several self-contained functions in our Javascript Basics section that will easily convert to the API format.
 Reference Section 4 Lectures 6 through 10 for example problems.
 Select any that you want from these previous examples.
 * These routes should accept the function arguments as either query parameters or a post body and return the results of the function in the response.
 * You should write tests for each of your routes using the tools we covered in lecture.
-* We will try to be available on slack to answer any questions you may have, but our answers may be slightly delayed.
+* I will try to be available on slack to answer any questions you may have.